djlucas/initd/README.md

 A lightweight, portable init system with systemd unit file compatibility.

+---

+## ⚠️ **WARNING: PRE-ALPHA SOFTWARE** ⚠️

+**DO NOT USE THIS SOFTWARE IN PRODUCTION OR ON ANY SYSTEM YOU CARE ABOUT.**

+This is actively developed, incomplete, and untested code.
+It is not ready for any use beyond experimentation and development.
+Expect bugs, missing features, and breaking changes.

+**You have been warned.**

+---

 ## Overview

 **initd** provides modern service management for unix-like systems without the